zhmcclient/zhmc-prometheus-exporter/docs/intro.rst

 The exporter itself
 ^^^^^^^^^^^^^^^^^^^

 To sign into the HMC, you have to provide credentials in the YAML format.
-The file ``hmccreds.yaml`` could look something like this (see also the sample in the examples folder):
+The file ``hmccreds.yaml`` could look something like this (see also the example file shown in :ref:`sample credentials YAML`):

 .. code-block:: yaml